zipzit/vscode_cpp_projects/README.md

 # vscode_cpp_projects
 Run C++ Code on VS Code on Linux

 The goal here is to run C++ programs on a Linux box using Visual Studio Code, including the ability to debug / step through code.
 These samples show a progression of making this work.
 Please note, this is a work in progress...
 I'm trying to learn this stuff... been awhile since I've really used C/C++ for anything.
-I'm sure there are plenty of errors here.
+I'm sure there are plenty of errors (opportunities for improvement) here.
 Feel free to raise [an issue!](https://github.com/zipzit/vscode_cpp_projects/issues)

-## Tools

-Laptop:

-     $ hostnamectl

-     Operating System: Ubuntu 20.04 LTS

-     Kernel: Linux 5.4.0-31-generic

-     Architecture: x86-64`

-Visual Studio Code:

-     Version: 1.45.1

-VS Code Enabled Extensions:

-    C/C++ (Microsoft)

-    Cmake (twxs)

-    Cmake Tools (Microsoft)

-    CodeLLDB (Vadim Chuganov)

 ## 1_cpp_helloworld